 Since there are so many events during the course of the weekend, you need an extensive wardrobe, so I literally spent my entire summer sewing, as finding vintage in my size that I like is near impossible.
 So I chained myself to my dining table and burned the midnight oil through the hot summer nights to prepare for the weekend.
 And I found I could have used more dresses!
 But more on that later.

 Friday finally arrived and I literally spent the entire day packing, until we left at 3:30 p.m.
 From checking and doing last minute pressing of the clothes, running to the dry cleaners, to packing the jewelry, hats, gloves, lingerie, shoes, sewing kit, bar and snack kit (lifesaver!)
 I thought I brought too much stuff, but I actually used the vast majority of it.
 Because of the scary rush hour traffic, we literally arrived with just enough time to check in and change for the cocktail party.
 I did pause briefly though to check out our gorgeous moderne stateroom, set up my vanity, and to pose with my very un-deco 1950s luggage (sorry, but I won’t pay almost $300 for a ‘30s suitcase.)
 Blouse I made from the top of an evening gown pattern and pants crafted by me as well.

 We then witnessed the fine tradition of horse racing on board an ocean liner.
-It was more of a board game, played with dice, to see who could get to the finish first, but it was charming, even if I did lose by a nose.
-Sorry the photo isn’t that great, but all of the other photos had a gentleman in a union suit that left little to the imagination and, well, supposedly I am a lady (no laughing in the peanut gallery.)
+It was more of a board game, played with dice, to see who could get to the finish first.
+It was charming, even if I did lose by a nose.
+Sorry the photo isn’t great, but all of the others had a gentleman in a union suit that left little to the imagination.
+And, well, supposedly I am a lady (no laughing in the peanut gallery.)